tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 differently should they choose to.
 The important part is that we define a standard set of attributes that users and tooling can rely on.

-As a start, we propose to add “implements” and “reference” as two attributes defining a “standard” function.
+As a start, we propose to add “implements” as a new attribute defining a “standard” function.

 For example: